filterpaper/qmk_userspace/readme.md

 # Summary
 This is my personal *userspace* for [QMK Firmware](https://github.com/qmk/qmk_firmware).
-It is setup as a self-contained folder that avoids placing `keymap.c` source files deep inside QMK's sub-directories.
-All customisation required to build firmwares are configured within this space in the following manner:
+It is setup as a self-contained folder that avoids placing `keymap.c` files inside keyboard sub-directories.
+All firmware customisations are configured within this space in the following manner:

-* Store [QMK Configurator](https://config.qmk.fm/#/) layout or wrapper macro keymap in JSON format.
+* Save [QMK Configurator](https://config.qmk.fm/#/) layout or wrapper macro keymaps in JSON format.
-* Use `rules.mk`, `config.h` and shared source codes in this folder.
+* Use shared `rules.mk`, `config.h` and source files in this space.
-* Build QMK firmware using JSON files as parameter.
 * See my [standalone userspace](https://filterpaper.github.io/qmk/userspace) guide for more details.

 ## Setup
-Forking the QMK repo can be avoided in this manner: clone the QMK firmware, followed by this repository into `users/filterpaper`:
+Forking QMK repository can be avoided in this manner: clone the QMK firmware, followed by this repository into `users/filterpaper`:
 ```sh
 git clone https://github.com/qmk/qmk_firmware qmk_firmware
 git clone https://github.com/filterpaper/qmk_userspace qmk_firmware/users/filterpaper
 ```
-Git updates within `users/filterpaper` will be independent from QMK.
+Git updates to `users/filterpaper` will be independent from QMK source when setup in this manner.